Author has written 23 stories for Sherlock, RENT, and Captain America.

 I'm not British.
 I don't really know any British people, and I'm not super up on my Briticisms.
 I did try to pull as much as I could from the dialogue in the show, other BBC shows I've watched, and the little I know about British slang...
 BUT if you notice I've misused slang or used the American version of a word, this is why.
 It's not because I'm an idiot.
 It's because I'm an American.
 The two are not always synonymous... just sometimes.

 I'm not much of a history nerd.
 I have a decent sense of what is and isn't period-appropriate and I'll generally at least do a cursory internet search for things I'm not sure of.
 That said, I don't meticulously research my stories.
 If I make a whoops, feel free to point it out, but don't expect me to re-write my plot around it.
 If you'd like to PAY ME to write such a meticulously researched story, I'd certainly be up for it :) But until then I simply don't have the time, I'm afraid.

 I'm sure you'll see me back here in the future after another Marvel movie comes out, or perhaps when a new and amazing show sucker punches me with its excellent writing.
 'Till then, kids :D

 Where else you can find my work:

 As I mentioned waaaay up at the top there, I'm an artist as well as an (amateur) writer.
-If you're interested in seeing my artwork: The more fun, silly, and just general work up on my sketch blog, here, and my tumblr.
-If you're interested in commissioning me, or just want to see my professional level work, my website is here.
+If you're interested in seeing my artwork: My sketch blog is here, and my tumblr contains all of my blog posts plus various other things I've found or written in the meantime.

 Other fandoms you might later see work from me in include:

-I don't watch much TV and I tend not to fangirl over much in terms of movies, but when inspiration hits, I will post it here :) Keep reading, and I'll see you with fresh new stories soon!
+I don't watch much TV and I tend not to fangirl over much in terms of movies, but when inspiration hits, I will post it here :) Keep reading, and I'll see you with fresh new stories when I'm able!